restic/restic/doc/060_forget.rst

   The default value is false.

 -  ``--dry-run`` only show what ``prune`` would do.
+   If specified in combination with ``--json``, the packs to repack and to remove are printed in JSON format.

+-  ``--warm-up`` tries to load all needed packs for repacking, but doesn't change the repository.
+This loading can trigger a warmup of needed backend objects, e.g. when using a cold storage.

 -  ``--verbose`` increased verbosity shows additional statistics for ``prune``.